kstasko/notes/aws/data-analyst-cert/da-udemy-s5-visualization.md

 - answers business questions with `Natural Language Processing`
     - "What are the top-selling items in Florida?"
 - offered as an add-on for given regions
-- personal training on how to ue it is required
+- personal training on how to use it is required
 - must set up `topics` associated with `datasets`
     - `datasets` and their fileds must be NLP-friendly
     - how to handle dates must be defined